tursodatabase/turso-docs/tutorials/index.md

 The following guides are available to help you learn how Turso works:

-## [Get started with the Turso CLI]

-Follow a step-by-step walkthrough of the Turso CLI.
-You will learn how to log in, create a database, query it, and replicate it to other locations.

 ## [Netlify setup guide]

 This guide illustrates how to use Netlify environment variables to provide